altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~He paused...~
 *Closing it again.*
 *He walked back.*
-"Stay here, I’m going to see if there’s anyone in the building at all."
+"Stay here, I'm going to see if there's anyone in the building at all."
 ~Martha nodded and he entered the elevator behind, pushing a few buttons~ "This...
 Is strange."
 ~Rossin said,~
 "Come on,"
 *He said, waving at her to follow him.*
-"I want to know what’s going on."
+"I want to know what's going on."
 ~She hesitated only a moment - she too wanted to know.~ *Meeting him at the first door, she pushed it open.*
 ~Behind it - nothing.~